 But the fun didn’t stop there!
-The bicycle, scooter, and skateboard have begun diversifying in form factor.
+The bicycle, scooter, and skateboard has begun diversifying in form factor.

 This diversification has seeing an entire ecosystem of new, light, green, efficient, affordable, and easy to ride vehicles from electric unicycles, to electric folding bikes, to electric bicycle-cars hybrids, skateboard-scooter hybrids, to electric cargo bikes, to motorcycle-bikes, and on and on.

-By essentially stealing the best part of the car, the engine/motor, and slicing up the chunky automobile into an ecosystem of different form factors, lightweight EVs give us all the benefits of cars with almost none of their negative side effects!
+By essentially stealing the best part of the car, the engine/motor, and slicing up its bloated form factor into an ecosystem of different types of rides, little EVs give us all the benefits of cars with almost none of their negative side effects.

-Lightweight electric vehicles simply blow cars away in every category when compared with cars (purple).
+Little electric vehicles (green) simply blow cars away in every category when compared with cars (purple).

 APPLIED TO OUR CASE STUDY